 To squeeze the qi out of your study room:

-• To make the room more comfortable and inviting, place a plant or wind chime near the window.
-This will help to prevent bad influences from coming in the window, and will bring good luck
+- To make the room more comfortable and inviting, place a plant or wind chime near the window.
+Lucky bamboo and bamboo wind chimes are famously beneficial.
+This will help to prevent bad influences from coming in the window, and will bring good luck.

 Don’t let the bed bugs bite:

 - Keep your head AWAY from the door.
 Try and position your bed so that you can see the door, but neither your feet or head are facing it.
 (This is also useful when the zombie apocalypse comes.
 The head is the first thing they go for.)

 - Try and avoid sleeping under a window.
 Windows are entrances and exits for qi.
 You can either loose positive energy by dispersing it, or receive the full force of any negative qi that might enter.
 If you cannot avoid this, then hang a curtain to prevent the flow either way.

 - Avoid hanging depictions of water where you sleep.
 This can cause insomnia and bring bad luck to the bedroom’s inhabitants.